northfuse/terraform-provider-openwrt/docs/resources/network_switch.md

 - `enable_mirror_rx` (Boolean) Mirror received packets from the `mirror_source_port` to the `mirror_monitor_port`.
 - `enable_mirror_tx` (Boolean) Mirror transmitted packets from the `mirror_source_port` to the `mirror_monitor_port`.
 - `enable_vlan` (Boolean) Enables VLAN functionality.
+- `id` (String) Name of the section.
+This name is only used when interacting with UCI directly.
 - `mirror_monitor_port` (Number) Switch port to which packets are mirrored.
 - `mirror_source_port` (Number) Switch port from which packets are mirrored.
 - `reset` (Boolean) Reset the switch.